Tom Vandergriff: Mayor of Arlington

 Tom Vandergriff was one of the driving influences behind the transformation of Arlington State College (ASC) into The University of Texas at Arlington.

 Throughout the 1950s, Mayor Vandergriff and Arlington State College led campaigns to turn the two-year college into a four-year university, which at the time was an affiliate of Texas A&M University.
 In 1951, 1955, and 1957, the school sent bills to the Texas Legislature with no success.
 But, on April 27, 1959, Governor Price Daniel finally signed the bill making ASC a four-year university.
 Vandergriff later recalled the signing of the bill "one of the most satisfying moments of his life."

 In the early 1960s, the 50-year relationship between Arlington State College and Texas A&M began to deteriorate over issues regarding graduate school and the construction of new facilities.
-In 1965, Mayor Vandergriff worked with State Senator Don Kenard to remove Arlington State College from Texas A&M and transfer the school to the University of Texas System.
+In 1965, Mayor Vandergriff worked with State Senator Don Kennard to remove Arlington State College from Texas A&M and transfer the school to the University of Texas System.
 On April 23, 1965, Governor John Connally signed the bill officially transferring ASC to the University of Texas System.
 Later in 1967, the school was renamed The University of Texas at Arlington.